 Welcome to earning a CompTIA certification from A to Z. Think of this earning a CompTIA certification guide as a roadmap or playbook to getting your first or next CompTIA cert.

-I’ve always felt weird about reading study tips or career advice, mostly because I’ve always been able to find bad advice and follow it to no avail.
+I’ve always felt weird about reading study tips or career advice, mostly because I’ve always been able to spot bad advice and seemingly able to find “good” advice and follow it to no avail.

-If you feel like that, just know that you are cutting your learning curve and avoiding “gotchyas” and other rookie mistakes by learning from someone who’s been there before.
+If you feel like that, just know that you are cutting your learning curve and avoiding “gotchas” and other rookie mistakes by learning from someone who’s been there before.